 3. Find a high quality Carbon Microphone or use an Electret substitute.
 Quality sound will usually require a new Carbon element in order to have the response necessary for good audio modulation.
 Remember, we are trying to achieve "clean" audio with the "military" sound - not Broadcast Quality audio.
 If you're looking for Broadcast audio, you'll never find it in a BC-375 or BC-191.

 4. If you're using batteries as the power source, make sure your Battery-Dynamotor set-up is operating correctly and that the batteries are at full charge.
-Batteries alone will not supply +28vdc power.
+Be aware that batteries alone will NOT supply +28vdc power.
 Without the charger system (that was always running when the airplane was aloft - or the vehicle motor running in the case of the BC-191) the batteries by themselves will very rapidly discharge.
 Additionally, at full charge the batteries alone will only supply about +26vdc maximum and that begins to decrease immediately with the transmitter in operation.
 Typical batteries will provide +24vdc for the majority of your operation.
 Turn off the BC-375 between transmissions to conserve the battery's charge as much as possible.
 This would be for net operation only and probably not practical for a "one-on-one" QSO.
 You can also parallel a DC power supply that can somewhat act like a generator, providing charging while operating the transmitter.
 The power supply should be capable of at least +30vdc and have current capability in excess of 40 amps but even if you can't supply that much current, 10 amps or so will help keep your batteries charged while you're in the receive mode.

 5. The BC-375 runs much better at +28vdc.
 Use of a high current power supply such as the PP-1104 will allow the BC-375 to operate at +28vdc with ample current reserve.
 It's been my experience that when the BC-375 is run at a solid +28vdc you can increase power output to 75 watts without non-symmetrical modulation appearing and your signal won't FM - at least on 160 meters or 75 meters, it won't.
 Since the dynamotor is operating to spec, the output voltage is in excess of +1000vdc and because the dynamotor is running faster with plenty of reserve current, that +1000vdc is pretty stable to load variations, thus the lack of FMing and better all around performance.
 Dynamic neutralization is still necessary, though.

 6. The BC-191 can be operated with its specific military AC power supply, the RA-34, which eliminates the need for batteries and the dynamotor.
 The RA-34 will not operate a BC-375 however due to its +12 volt LV design and the different wiring of the low voltage section of the transmitter.
 The RA-34 provides dual 12 volt supplies (both AC and DC) that power different sections of the BC-191 transmitter (AC to the tube filaments, DC for the other LV requirements.)
 The BC-375 design ties these two low voltage sections together in parallel and runs them on +28vdc with dropping resistors as needed.
 The RA-34 will provide stable, quite operation of the BC-191 but the RA-34 does have a quirk or two.
 If you use a BC-191 and RA-34 combo on CW you'll have quite a bit of ripple on the CW note since parts of the transmitter are being operated with 12VAC.
 It's likely that the majority of military operations using the BC-191 were on VOICE, so the minor ripple on a rarely used CW mode didn't bother the Army.
 It was still readable, but be prepared for critiques when operating CW with a BC-191 and RA-34 combo.
-More than likely, you're going to have to be careful on VOICE and follow the same suggestions as operating the BC-375 on "pre-flight" +24vdc.
+More than likely, you're going to have to be careful on VOICE and don't try to load the transmitter to maximum output.
 You usually can run the BC-191/RA-34 combo at about 65 watts output without any problems.

 With these steps, your BC-375/BC-191 will sound about as good as it can.